Pasu4/neuro-api-tony/README.md

 ## Known issues

 - The last button on the control panel sometimes does not appear when the app is started.
 Resizing the window should make it appear.
+- Tony may not generate valid strings if `minLength` or `maxLength` is specified together with `pattern`.
+This is a bug in the JSF library, which calls the rstr library to generate text from a regex, which doesn't have a way of setting a global min/max length.

 ## Screenshots